General Terms and Conditions of Business

 - The alteration of norms, addresses or other technical standards shall have no influence on the corresponding contract.

 - Where the Client has been provided with fixed IP addresses the Service Provider reserves the right to change the IP address(es) allocated to the Client, should this become necessary for technical or legal reasons.
 The Client is not entitled to a particular server unless expressly assured in writing.
-The Client is aware that it may be necessary in the normal course of business to migrate him to another server without prior approval.
+The Client is aware that it may be necessary in the normal course of business to migrate him to another server without prior approval in line with the applicable laws.
 The Service Provider will inform the Client about such changes according to this clause no. 4.

 - Subject to an expressly deviating agreement, the Service Provider provides its services with an availability of 99.0% in the monthly mean.
 Availability is calculated on the basis of the time attributable to the respective calendar month in the contract period minus Maintenance.
 The Service Provider will carry out maintenance work during off-hours where possible (“Maintenance”).
 During Maintenance services provided by the Service Provider may be limited or unavailable.

 - Given the current state of the art, it is not possible to create hardware and software that functions flawlessly for all combinations of applications or that can be protected against any and all forms of manipulation by third parties.
-The Service Provider gives no guarantee that the hardware and software it provides will meet the requirements of the Client or that it is suitable for certain applications and furthermore that the hardware and software will permanently function without crashing.
-The sole warranty given to the Client by the Service Provider is that at the time the hardware and software is provided to the Client, it will function essentially in accordance with the manufacturer’s specification under customary operating conditions and with customary maintenance, this shall in no case relieve the Service Provider of his main contractual obligations.
+The Service Provider gives no guarantee that the hardware and software it provides will meet the requirements of the Client or that it is suitable for certain applications or that the hardware and software will permanently function (e.g. without regular service).
+The Service Provider ensures that the hardware and software function essentially in accordance with the manufacturer’s specification under customary operating conditions and with customary maintenance, this shall in no case relieve the Service Provider of his main contractual obligations.

 Art.
 3 Responsibilities and obligations of the client

-- The Client is required to use the services offered in an customary manner.
-The Client is specifically required to prevent the misuse of access to any services provided, and to refrain from conducting unlawful activities over the Internet.
+- The Client is required to use the contractual services according to the contract and local laws and regulations.
+The Client is specifically required to prevent the misuse of access to any contractual services, and to refrain from conducting unlawful activities over the Internet.

 - The Client shall ensure that the information he provides is correct and complete.
 He undertakes to immediately inform the Service Provider of any and each change to the contact details he has given, and of any other data that is necessary for fulfilling the contract.

-- The Client shall assume all responsibility for contents published by him.
+- The Client assumes all responsibility for contents published through his account.
 If the Service Provider discovers that content is being published that is unlawful in the Federal Republic of Germany or other applicable regions (especially including the physical location of the server), the Service Provider is entitled to block this content.

-- The Client will not use the Services in a manner that:
+- The Client will in particular not use the contractual services in a manner that:

 - Is illegal, or promotes or encourages illegal activity;